Eyewitness News, they were joking about the last 3 games of the American League season being The Twilight Zone.

 I can hear Rod Serling now:

 Or, to put it another way...
-Rod Serling has an explanation for this bullshit, but if you're a Red Sox fan, you wouldn't want to hear it.
+Rod Serling has an explanation for this, but it's not bullshit, and if you're a Red Sox fan, you wouldn't want to hear it.

 On WCBS, John Sterling was commenting on how the Rays' fans were into it, and that this was a rarity for them.
 Well, attendance at The Trop was 18,772.
 I've seen more people at Red Bulls games.
 So they ain't that into it.

-Meanwhile, on the docks of the Inner Harbor of Baltimore, the Red Sox made it 17 of their last 22.
+Meanwhile, on the docks of the Inner Harbor of Baltimore, the Red Sox made it 17 losses in their last 22 games.
 Josh "Super Punk" Beckett was fine until the 6th, but the Orioles struck for 4 runs in that inning, and won, 6-3.

 Attendance was 21,786.
 In other words, the 2 games combined had an attendance that wouldn't completely fill either stadium.
 Not only that, but I'll bet the majority of the fans that showed up in St. Petersburg, and the majority of fans showing up in Baltimore, were rooting for the visiting teams.
 Like Yankee Fans, Red Sox fans travel well.
 Also, there are a lot of ex-New Yorkers in Florida, and some New Englanders who work in some capacity for the federal government may have come up from Washington to Baltimore.